-As video gaming, eSports and game streaming continue to push into the mainstream, and as recreational video gamers increasingly aspire to become elite gamers, we expect new customers to enter the video gaming gear market and existing customers to seek to increase their performance, in part through related gaming gear spending.
+As gaming, eSports and streaming continue to expand in the mainstream, recreational gamers increasingly aspire to emulate elite gamers such as eSports athletes, and amateur streamers increasingly seek to improve their production value quality.
+We expect this will bring new customers into the gaming and streaming gear market, and push existing customers to improve their performance and content quality, in part through related gear spending.